coryshaw/summarize-webpage-chrome-plugin/README.md

 1. **Download the Extension**:
    Clone this repository or download the ZIP to your local machine.

    ```bash
    git clone https://github.com/yourusername/gpt-summarizer-extension.git
    ```

+2. **Install the Extension**:
+   - Open Google Chrome and navigate to `chrome://extensions/`.
+   - Enable Developer Mode by toggling the switch in the top right corner.
+   - Click on the `Load unpacked` button and select the `gpt-summarizer-extension` directory.